 - 1. If you do not see the SpamSieve training commands in Mail's Message menu, choose Install Apple Mail Plug-In from the SpamSieve menu.
-If you still don't see them, follow the instructions in Sending in an Error Report. - 2.
+There is more information about this in the Why don't I see the SpamSieve commands in Apple Mail's Message menu? section. - 2.
 Go to the Junk pane of Mail's Preferences window and make sure that Enable junk mail filtering is unchecked. - 3.
 Go to the Rules pane of Mail's Preferences window and make sure that you've created a rule like the one shown in the Setting Up Apple Mail section: - a) Make sure there is a check mark next to the SpamSieve rule, indicating that it's active. - b) Make sure that the rule's name starts with SpamSieve. - c) Make sure that the rule's conditions say Every Message. - d) Make sure that the rule does not have any Set Color actions. - e) Drag the SpamSieve rule to the top of the list, if it isn't there already.
-(Exception: If you're using the drone setup, the Remote Training rule should be above the SpamSieve rule.) - f) Make sure there are no other rules that move spam messages to another mailbox.
+(Exception: If you're using the drone setup, the Remote Training rule should be above the SpamSieve rule.) - f) Make sure there are no other rules that move spam messages to another mailbox. - g) Even if the rule looks correct, it can help to delete it and create a new one.
+(If you do this, be sure to click Don't Apply when it asks whether you want to re-apply the rules.) - 4. iCloud syncing can cause problems with Apple Mail.
+If you are not actually using Mail on multiple Macs, you can turn off its iCloud support to prevent these problems.
+On Mac OS X 10.10, open System Preferences, click on iCloud, click the Options... button next to iCloud Drive, then uncheck Mail.app. - 5.
+If training a spam message in the inbox as spam does not cause it to change color and move to the spam mailbox, please follow the instructions in the Sending in an Error Report section.